Please contact us and enter your email and anything else you want us to know, particularly your (or your student's) grade for important announcements.

 We have a few exercises for current students.

 Of course!
 Cookies is always free and open to all!
 Most of our students are high schoolers, but younger students who are ready are very welcome to join.
 If in doubt, contact us.
-(Some semester the program requires certain prerequisites, but not this term.)
+(Some semester the program requires certain prerequisites.)

 You can register at the Fayetteville Public Library.